Main Waterway Authorities

 Both EA Anglian and EA Medway have local user groups but we are not currently represented.

-HMRC is responsible all taxation matters including VAT and Fuel Duty.
+HMRC (Her Majesty's Revenue and Customs) is responsible all taxation matters including VAT and Fuel Duty.
 The zero-rating of residential craft is a peculiar UK concession within UK.
 There are comprehensive articles in the Knowledge Base on VAT and barges.
 DBA assisted Colin and Ali Stone in their court action to preserve this tax advantage when HMRC attempted to change the rules.

 The EU took the UK to court over fiscally marked (Red) diesel being supplied to recreational boats for propulsion and won.
 Along with the RBOA DBA successfully influenced HMRC and the Tresaury to adopt the current self declaring approach - much to the annoyance of the boating trade.
 The UK intentions to comply with the EU court decision is awaited.